Introducing the SCORP Review Cycle – part 1

 ‘If the organisation invested in facilitating the integration of the Well-Architected-Framework into to their core ways of working then we would quantifiably see organisational improvements in the quality of our team execution and the quality of our outcomes.’

-So, what is behind my hypothesis on organisational Well Architected Facilitation?
+What is behind my hypothesis on organisational Well Architected Facilitation?

 Being a Technical-Architect working for a relatively large Engineering organisation with multiple development teams working together and not necessarily always on the same engagements, there are many aspects of our operation that I am responsible for and need to consider, such as: